 This relates to your ability to get food and drink to your mouth without help and also your ability to chew and swallow food.
 It may be difficult to put food or drink to your mouth because of tremor or weakness.

 Some people with Parkinson's will need help to eat food or drink, because of swallowing problems, which can cause choking.
 They may also need prompting because of memory problems.

-"I have problems eating because I have swallowing problems.
-This causes a fear of choking, so I don't eat unless I have help, this has led to weight loss.
+"I have problems eating because I have difficulty swallowing, I often fail to swallow a mouthful of food and have choked.
+This causes a fear of choking, so I don't eat unless I have help.
+This has led to weight loss.
 I need prompting and encouragement to help me eat and often need help to cut up food, as I find it difficult to grip cutlery."